University of Leicester

 • Models of Software Intensive Systems: Concepts, languages, and semantic models for large and complex software intensive systems.
 In particular: Architectural dimensions (coordination, distribution, context-awareness); Collaborative systems; Embedded, hybrid, and timed systems; Formal specification, validation and verification techniques; Service-oriented systems.
 Composition and emergent behaviour/properties.

-I participate in the following projects:
+I am (or have been) involved in the following projects:

 Author: J L Fiadeiro (jwf4@mcs.le.ac.uk), T: +44 (0)116 252 3907.

 © University of Leicester 30th October 2000, 18:42:26.
-Last modified: 6th October 2009, 12:31:07.
+Last modified: 3rd October 2011, 16:24:33

-CS Web Maintainer.
+CMS Web Maintainer.
 Any opinions expressed on this page are those of the author.